-Whilst we ensure that our curriculum meets the statutory requirements of the National Curriculum, it is strongly centred on the characteristics of Enquiry Based Learning and collaboration.
+Whilst our Big Question curriculum ensures that there is progression through the statutory requirements of the National Curriculum, it is, more importantly, strongly centred on the characteristics of Enquiry Based Learning and collaboration, and has Social, Moral, Spritual and Cultural understanding at its heart.
 Learning in our school is characterised by the following elements:

-- The starting point for learning is a question, and learners are encouraged to create their own questions.
+- The starting point for learning is a Big Question question, to promote deep thinking and reflection.
+Learners are encouraged to create their own questions in response to it.

 - Learners are taught the skills of, and have opportunities to: research evidence to answer questions, explain their findings and formulate arguments and justifications.